 Date: As Photos

-There are more photos taken the day following our return from Germany and there was an entry in the original blog associated with the site, not posted till 4 August, that said:
+There are more photos taken on the Friday following our return from Germany on the Wednesday and there was an entry in the original blog associated with the site, not posted till 4 August, that said:

 Then there is the progress (or rather the lack of it) on "Imagination" to report.
 I came home from Germany to discover her with a rub down and at least another coat of paint to go.
 It seems that John, the boss, had let someone in the shed who made a hell of a mess sanding, sending Tim, the guy who is doing the work, into a "hissy-fit" (his word).
 There's still a final coat to go, and the special panels on the fore hatch and cockpit sole to have a special "sanded" finish to provide a non-slip surface.